 - Identify the dog owner – If you are able to identify the dog’s owner, write down the owner’s name, address and phone number.
 Get the dog’s veterinary information so that you may verify the animal’s shot records.
 Also ask for the dog owner’s homeowners insurance information, as this coverage may provide compensation for your injuries.

-After seeking medical treatment, another important step is contacting a licensed Tempe dog bite lawyer who can determine the legal options that may be available to pursue the compensation you need.
+After seeking medical treatment, another important step is contacting a licensed Flagstaff dog bite lawyer who can determine the legal options that may be available to pursue the compensation you need.

 Need legal help?
 Contact our office today by calling 1-800-706-3000.

-Contact a Tempe Dog Bite Lawyer to Get Started
+Contact a Flagstaff Dog Bite Lawyer to Get Started

 A dog attack is a traumatic event, which can leave victims with severe physical and emotional wounds.
 Working with a qualified lawyer is a key part of the recovery process – he or she can help handle the legal process on your behalf so that you may focus your full attention on getting better.

 You can reach us online or by phone 24/7 to request a free consultation.
 There are no upfront fees when you work with our firm.
-With our contingency fee agreement, you only pay us if we are able to recover compensation from you.
+With our contingency fee agreement, you only pay us if we recover compensation for you.